Why should I be using LinkedIn?

 Eight steps to a professional LinkedIn profile:

 1. Use a professional headshot.
 Your headshot is the first impression people will get when they view your profile, make sure it represents you well.
+Ensure your background is primarily solid or understated and your image features from your torso and upward.

 3. Write a creative summary.
 Keep it professional and authentic, but it’s okay to have a little fun here to express who you are.
 This is where you can explain what your passions and career goals are and highlight your key accomplishments.
+Keep it to 3-5 sentences.

 7. Create a custom profile URL.
-LinkedIn automatically assigns you a user URL, but you can create a custom URL so the link is www.linkedin.com/in/yourname versus random letters and numbers.
+LinkedIn automatically assigns you a user URL, but you can create a custom URL, so the link is www.linkedin.com/in/yourname versus random letters and numbers.
 This makes it easy to include on business cards and email signatures.